Akron White Collar Crime Lawyer

 White Collar Defense Lawyer in Akron

-DiCaudo, Pitchford & Yoder is an energetic and proven criminal defense firm with experience in white collar cases.
+DiCaudo, Pitchford & Yoder is an energetic and proven defense firm with experience in white collar cases.
 We have a solid reputation as tough litigators that vigorously defend the constitutional rights of our clients.
 We are well-versed in the laws pertaining to white collar crimes such as:

 - Internet fraud - to use the internet to perform fraudulent acts by hiding ones identity, transmitting incorrect information, etc.